 Samuel Taylor Suit was born in Bladensburg, Maryland in 1832.
 He was the son of Fletcher Suit, an innkeeper.
 When he was 14 years old, he left school to work as an errand boy in a dry goods store in Washington, D.C.
 He would depart for the midwest shortly thereafter settling for a time in Keokuk, Iowa.

-From there he was on to Louisville, Kentucky where he would plant his roots and become involved in distilling whiskey, eventually buying and running a distillery that had been established in 1839.
-This would be his Salt River Distillery.
+From there he was on to Louisville, Kentucky where he would plant his roots and become involved in distilling whiskey, eventually buying and running his Salt River Distillery that had been established in 1839.
 He would become one of America’s best-known whiskey barons.
 During this time he became an honorary Kentucky colonel and was known as Colonel Suit from that time onward.

 We see newspaper advertising for S. T. Suits as early as 1859 though we know his bourbon was being sold in the 1840s and 1850s, probably in stoneware jugs or bottles reading S. T. Suits with a paper label.
 The Suit’s Celebrated Salt River Bourbon and Rye Whiskey must have been his first big seller.
 The token below and related advertising say 1850.